nikgun1984/Card-Memory-Game/README.md

 Link to Demo Game https://nikgun1984.github.io/Card-Memory-Game/.

-Note: I only used 6 cards in total so there will be repeats if you wanted to use above 12 cards.
+**Note**: I only used 6 cards in total so there will be repeats if you wanted to use above 12 cards.